MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Complete-MgBetaUserOutlookTaskGroupTaskFolderTask.md

 By default, this operation (and the POST, GET, and PATCH task operations) returns date-related properties in UTC.
 You can use the `Prefer: outlook.timezone` header to have all the date-related properties in the response represented in a time zone different than UTC.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Complete-MgUserOutlookTaskGroupTaskFolderTask](/powershell/module/Microsoft.Graph.Users.Actions/Complete-MgUserOutlookTaskGroupTaskFolderTask?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Complete (Default)